The first couple of indie rock. She & Him's Zooey Deschanel is engaged to Death Cab for Cutie's Ben Gibbard.

 This past weekend I realized something.

-Arby's is the phonetic pronunciation of the initials for roast beef.
+The name Arby's is the phonetic pronunciation of the initials for roast beef.
 R.B.

 If you look it up they say it's an acronym for America's Roast Beef, Yes Sir.